PambaliRajkumar/PambaliRajkumar/README.md

 - 👋 Hi, I’m @PambaliRajkumar
 - 👀 I’m interested in learning new technologies.
 - 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on which I can learn alot more new technologies to learn.
+- 💞️ I’m looking to collaborate on which I can learn alot more new technologies .
 - 📫 How to reach me ? mail: pambalirajkumar1@gmail.com

 <!---